OpenEvalProject/evals/manuscripts/elife-92741/v1/manuscript.md

 Collectively, these results demonstrated that TIPE has critical effects on the transcriptional activation of HIF-1α in a PKM2-dependent manner.

-## TIPE promotes HIF-1α transcriptional activation via PKM2 Ser37 phosphorylation
+### TIPE promotes HIF-1α transcriptional activation via PKM2 Ser37 phosphorylation

 The presence of PKM2 in the nucleus enhances glucose metabolism by regulating HIF-1α (Luo et al., 2011).
 Our results preliminarily demonstrate that TIPE promotes PKM2 dimerization and nuclear import, thereby increasing HIF-1α transcriptional activation and promoting aerobic glycolysis.
 Normally, Erk1/2-dependent phosphorylation of PKM2 at serine 37 (Ser37) and FGFR1-dependent phosphorylation of PKM2 at tyrosine 105 (Tyr105) (Li et al., 2016; Zhou et al., 2018) are indicative of its dimerization and translocation, further promoting the Warburg effect and serving as a transcription factor coactivator (Novoyatleva et al., 2019; Wei et al., 2020).
 As shown in Figure 4A, interference with TIPE in A375 cells blocked PKM2 Ser37 phosphorylation, and overexpression of TIPE in G361 cells caused Ser37 phosphorylation compared to controls.
 However, the phosphorylation of PKM2 Tyr105 did not show any obvious changes.
 Consequently, we hypothesized that this transformation caused by Ser37 phosphorylation affects the interaction between TIPE and PKM2.
 As expected, the mutation of PKM2 at S37A blocked its interaction with TIPE, but not with the Y105D mutation (Figure 4B).
 Interestingly, this mutation also interfered with the interaction between PKM2 and HIF-1α, which was elevated by TIPE overexpression (Figure 4C).
 A previous study has revealed that TIPE promotes chemoresistance in acute myeloid leukemia (AML) by activating the ERK signaling pathway (Pang et al., 2020).
 In addition, phosphorylation of PKM2 at serine 37 is ERK1/2-dependent manner (Yang et al., 2012).
 TIPE does not serve as a phosphorylase to perform such post-translational modifications directly.
 Taken together, these results indicate that TIPE promotes PKM2 dimerization depending on ERK signaling.
 As expected, the ERK inhibitor, U0126, inhibited PKM2 Ser37 phosphorylation induced by TIPE overexpression (Figure 4D).
 To investigate whether TIPE affects the binding affinity of PKM2 to the Hif-1α-specific binding site of the LDHA and SLC2A1 promoter using chromatin immunoprecipitation qPCR (ChIP-qPCR) analysis, we found that TIPE increased the binding of PKM2 to the LDHA and SLC2A1 promoters.
 This phenomenon, caused by the overexpression of TIPE, was diminished after the administration of TEPP-46, indicating that TIPE promoted the binding of PKM2 to the LDHA and SLC2A1 promoters in a dimeric PKM2-dependent manner (Figure 4E, F).
 Finally, we demonstrated that the augmentation of TIPE on HRE promoter activation or HIF-1α targeted genes such as LDHA and SLC2A1 was blocked by the S37A mutation (Figure 4G–I).

 ![Figure 4.](https://cdn.elifesciences.org/articles/92741/elife-92741-fig4-v1.jpg)

 **Figure 4.:** (A) TIPE enhanced PKM2 Ser37 phosphorylation, but not that of Tyr105.
 (B) PKM2 Ser37, but not Tyr105, increased its interaction with TIPE.
 (C) PKM2 Ser37 mutation (S37A) hampered its interaction with HIF-1α promoted by TIPE.
 (D) TIPE elevated PKM2 Ser37 phosphorylation in an ERK-dependent manner.
 (E, F) TIPE enhanced PKM2 binding to the hypoxia response element (HRE) for LDHA and SLC2A1 in a dimeric form-dependent manner.
 (G) PKM2 Ser37 mutation (S37A) inhibited the HRE activity induced by TIPE.
 (H, I) PKM2 Ser37 mutation (S37A) decreased the expression of LDHA and SLC2A1 that promoted by TIPE. **p < 0.01; ***p < 0.001.
-The data represent the means ± SEM of three replicates.Figure 4—source data 1.Figure 4.Figure 4—source data 2.Figure 4, indicating the relevant bands and treatments.
+The data represent the means ± SEM of three replicates.

 In brief, we revealed that TIPE promoted HIF-1α transcriptional activation via ERK-dependent PKM2 Ser37 phosphorylation.

-## TIPE facilitates melanoma tumorigenesis and aerobic glycolysis in a dimeric PKM2-dependent manner
+### TIPE facilitates melanoma tumorigenesis and aerobic glycolysis in a dimeric PKM2-dependent manner

 Several studies have demonstrated that dimeric PKM2 increases tumor progression by regulating the Warburg effect.
 Therefore, we speculated that TIPE promotes melanoma growth through a dimeric PKM2-dependent Warburg effect.
 To demonstrate this, we knocked down TIPE in A375 cells and found that cell proliferation was decreased.
 Interestingly, we found that Pyridoxine, a PKM2 dimer formation inducer (Wei et al., 2020), was sufficient to abrogate the TIPE silencing-mediated cell proliferation (Figure 5A).
 Consistently, TEPP-46, a PKM2 dimer formation suppressor, was sufficient to reverse the increased proliferative capacity induced by TIPE overexpression in G361 cells (Figure 5B).
 Clone formation ability (Figure 5C, D) and in vivo experiments (Figure 5E–G) also demonstrated this phenomenon.
 Interestingly, we found that decreased ECAR, glycolysis, and glycolytic capacity induced by TIPE interference could be fully antagonized by Pyridoxine in A375 cells (Figure 5H–J).
 In addition, TEPP-46 reversed the ECAR, glycolysis, and glycolytic capacity induced by TIPE overexpression in G361 cells (Figure 5K–M).